Matt’s BBQ: Best barbecue in Portland, Oregon

 Ordering at Matt’s BBQ

-Across from the window was a self service counter.
-This is where you will find utensils, napkins, and most importantly, all the BBQ sauces.
+Across from the window was a self-service counter where I found utensils, napkins, and all the BBQ sauces.
 On my visit, there was Cherry Chipotle BBQ, N.C.
 Hog Vinegar, Spicy Mustard BBQ, and Peach Mustard.

 BBQ Plate